Bartokles/reader/README.md

 ### From source

-You need to download the lates realese of extention then go to your browser and in "Extentions" section enable developer mode and then click "add packed extantion" and choose file you downloaded.
+You need to download the lates realese of extention then go to your browser and in "Extentions" section enable developer mode and then click "load unpacked" and choose file you downloaded.

 ## Usage

 After installation, just select any text and right-click to open the context menu, then click "Read selected text".
+If you want to customize it, click the extension icon and use the panel in the pop-up window

 ## Roadmap